Scheduled MonumentsEnglandLong barrows and group of round barrows on Bokerly Down

 What is Long barrows and group of round barrows on Bokerly Down?

-Long barrows and a group of round barrows on Bokerly Down is a Neolithic and Bronze Age burial monument complex located in Dorset.
+Long barrows and a group of round barrows on Bokerly Down is a Neolithic and Bronze Age burial monument complex located on the downs of Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002722.

 Who is responsible for protecting Long barrows and group of round barrows on Bokerly Down?